ravendb/bootcamp/src/Unit-2/lesson4/README.md

 I think the best way to learn about Map-Reduce indexes are writing some code.

-In this first excercise let's create perform a very simple task.
+In this first excercise let's perform a very simple task.
 Let's just count the number of products for each category.

 Again, let's do it using the C# API.